Lynn Vidler, Dean

 The Heller Center for Arts & Humanities is three minutes north of the main UCCS campus, off Nevada Avenue, on 35 secluded acres, surrounded by an additional 900 acres of open space.
 The historic adobe compound provides spaces for working artists, small meetings, classes, exhibitions, concerts, and performances.
 The Heller property functions as an open-air studio for photography, painting, and other creative endeavors.
 It also serves as an outdoor laboratory for environmental studies.
 The hiking and biking trails provide outstanding recreational opportunities with unsurpassed views of Pikes Peak.
 Given the nature of the facility and its historical importance, the Heller Center offers a unique venue for programs that engage significant constituencies of the Pikes Peak region.

-The Heller Center for Arts & Humanities was founded in 2003, at the bequest of Mrs. Dorothy Heller, as an interdisciplinary center combining educational, research, and creative activities in the fields of arts and humanities.
+The Heller Center for Arts & Humanities was founded in 2003, at the bequest of Mrs. Dorothy Heller, as an interdisciplinary center combining educational, research, and creative activities in the fields of arts and humanities and social sciences.
 As a place where artists gathered for weekend retreats throughout the nineteen thirties, forties, and fifties, the Heller Center preserves and extends an important part of the rich cultural heritage of Colorado Springs.
 The Main House of the Heller property was rehabilitated in 2010, with assistance from the State Historical Fund.
 Historic renovation of the Guest House was completed in 2012.

 The Matrix Center for the Advancement of Social Equity and Inclusion

 General inquiries: firstname.lastname@example.org

 Phone: (719) 255-4764

 Mission: To foster an intellectual climate that supports inclusion and collaboration to examine the intersections of oppression and privilege and promote solutions to inequality.